28 August – Additional Notes

 Be silent before the Lord God!
 For the day of the Lord is near; the Lord has prepared a sacrifice, He has consecrated His guests.
 [Zephaniah 1:7]

-If we want an invite it’s easy.
-All we have to do is turn back to follow the Lord, seek Him and enquire of Him.
+Still, if we want an invite it’s easy.
+All we have to do is turn back to follow the Lord God Almighty: our Maker, to seek Him and enquire of Him.
 [1:6] We can’t mix and match who it is that we go to for help.
 [1:4,5,9] Nor can we be complacent or act like we’re untouchable saying, “God won’t act.
 He won’t do anything either good or bad to us.”
 [1:12]

 That’s the bad news and it’s still to come.
-But what caught my attention today, is that nowhere in the Creator’s Epic Storyline has anyone taken to the stage to give bad news without also giving good news.
+But what caught my attention today, is that nowhere in the Creator God’s Epic Storyline has anyone taken to the stage to give bad news without also giving Good News.
 Zephaniah’s predictions are a consequence, inevitably caused by bad behaviour.
-Like all other prophets, these negative consequences all end on a happy note – HOPE in equal proportions.
+However, like all other Hebrew prophets who speak out for the Creator God, these negative consequences all end on a happy note – HOPE in equal proportions.

 Our Father God’s Grace is 100%.
-It’s always been free of change and simple for anyone to acquire.
-His shelter will hold people who are meek and humble; who trust in the name of the Lord. [v3] If that’s not lovely enough, Father God speaks more tender words ahead of His final Act in His Epic Play:
+It’s always been free of charge and simple for anyone to acquire.
+His shelter will hold people who are meek and humble; who trust in The Name of the Lord. [v3] If that’s not lovely enough, our Maker and Father God speaks more tender words ahead of His final Act in His Epic Play:

 “…He’ll take great delight over you with joy.
 In quiet love, He’ll rejoice over you with shouts of joy and with singing…” [v16-17]